shabbirh/prayertimescore/README.md

 If you are going to use use this code commercially or privately, please at the very least let me know and be sure to follow the guidelines of the LGPL license for the original [praytimes.org](http://praytimes.org) code, and be sure to credit them and link to them - as well as this repository.

 I will be setting up a [Discord](https://discordapp.com/) channel, where discussions on the code and related matters can be had, and this will be linked to when appropriate.

+Thanks to the work done by [Zulfahmi Ahmad](https://github.com/zulfahmi93), this code has been significantly improved and the calculation methods for Singapore and Malaysia have been added.

+There are also many unit tests that can be used to verify calculations; as well as a Console App that can be used to display the times for prayer.

 ## Disclaimer